-We are a clinical‑stage biotechnology company built upon a passion for innovation and a desire to challenge the established treatment options for patients with neurodegenerative diseases.
-We strive to deliver much‑needed therapies to patients with debilitating and life‑threatening neurodegenerative diseases, such as Parkinson’s disease, Huntington’s disease, and Alzheimer’s disease.
+We strive to deliver much‑needed therapies to patients with debilitating and life‑threatening neurodegenerative diseases, such as Parkinson’s disease, multiple system atrophy (MSA), dementia with Lewy Bodies (DLB), and Huntington’s disease.

 We aim to surpass currently available treatments.

 14 May 2018

 AFFiRiS Announces Encouraging Long-term Data from a Series of First-in-Human Studies Using AFFITOPE® PD01A Targeting Oligomeric Alpha-synuclein in Early Parkinson’s Disease Patients.